-This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Company's named executive officers and the philosophy, policies and practices described in this proxy statement.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Company's named executive officers and the compensation philosophy, policies and practices described in this proxy statement.
 The compensation of the Company's named executive officers subject to the vote is disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related narrative disclosure contained in this proxy statement.
-As discussed in those disclosures, the Company believes that its compensation policies and decisions are designed to align executive compensation with our business objectives and corporate performance and are consistent with current market practices.
-Compensation of the Company's named executive officers is designed to enable the Company to attract and retain talented and experienced executives to lead the Company successfully in a competitive environment.
+As discussed in those disclosures, the Company believes that its compensation policies and decisions are designed to align executive compensation with the Company's business objectives and corporate performance, to be consistent with current market practices, and to enable the Company to attract and retain talented and experienced executives to lead the Company successfully in a competitive environment.